 In early 2019 the report had a name and format change before going public.
 Perhaps the inclusion in the title of the disputed AML (stocking level), that has been criticized by the National Academy of Sciences (NAS), stirred up fast controversy?
 The new title “Path Forward” conjures images of the NAS report (A Way Forward), but included none of the science based fixes of the NAS report, just an acceleration of the causes of the collapse the NAS warns about.

-What this deal does is fund a bunch of authorities and skirts the mandate of management (that requires an actual plan).
+What this deal does is fund a bunch of authorities (things BLM can do) and skirts the mandate of management (that requires an actual plan).

 On the surface the backlash has been fierce with “oppose the Path Forward” appearing on social media memes and lead in pieces to action items simply calling for the use of one fertility control substance, PZP.
 But is that actually opposing any aspect of the Path Forward?